-- 54.1 Each committee shall appoint a Chair; and may appoint a Deputy Chair from its membership.
+54.1 Each committee shall appoint a Chair; and may appoint a Deputy Chair from its membership.
 The terms of reference of the committee shall describe any specific rules regarding who the Chair should be.
-Meetings of the committee will not be recognised as quorate, if the Chair, or Deputy Chair, or other suitably qualified, nominated member of the committee is not present to undertake the role. - 54.2 Each committee shall review the appointment of its Chair, as part of the annual review of the committee's role and effectiveness.
+Meetings of the committee will not be recognised as quorate, if the Chair, or Deputy Chair, or other suitably qualified, nominated member of the committee is not present to undertake the role.